Combining Broad and Narrow Case Definitions in Matched Case-Control Studies: Firearms in the Home and Suicide Risk: Notation, Setup and Review

-In this article, our interest is in the Fisher's sharp null hypothesis of no treatment effect based on the broad case definition $ H_0: \kappa_b(r_{Tij}) = \kappa_b(r_{Cij}) $ for all $ i,j $.
-In other words, we are interested in the broad case definition (e.g., suicide), and we consider scenarios in which the treatment may change subjects' case definitions but not whether they are cases as the null hypothesis.
-In our application, the hypothesis of interest concerns the effect of having firearms at home on the risk of suicide rather than its effect of moving suicidal subjects to commit suicide at home.
-Throughout this article, we will be testing this Fisher's sharp null hypothesis of no treatment effect based on the broad case definition $ H_0: \kappa_b(r_{Tij}) = \kappa_b(r_{Cij}) $ for all $ i,j $ regardless of whether we use the broad case definition, the narrow case definition, or both in the testing procedure.
+regardless of whether we use the broad case definition, the narrow case definition, or both in the testing procedure.
+When using the narrow case definition, it is important to note that under this null hypothesis $H_0$, the treatment does not change whether a subject is a broad case or not, but may still change whether a subject is a narrow case or a marginal case.
+Our interest in testing the $H_0$ in \eqref{eq: null hypothesis} has a clear rationale in our application -- the hypothesis of interest concerns the effect of having firearms at home on the risk of suicide rather than its effect of moving suicidal subjects to commit suicide at home.